TL;DR:

 Baby Oil: Baby oil coagulates the ink or toner stains quickly, especially when it’s still fresh.
 Overall, this is the safest option on this list.

 Tea Tree Oil: Apply a few drops on a piece of clean dry cloth, and then scrub off the stain.
 To clean your skin thoroughly, repeat the process while using a fingernail brush to reach the crevices of your skin.
 Repeat until you’ve completely cleaned off the all the ink.
 Although Tea Tree Oil won’t harm you, it has a strong odor you might not like, so use it in a well-ventilated place.
 Don’t ingest tea tree oil as it might have serious side effects like unsteadiness, rash, and in extreme cases coma.
 Use other solutions on this list if you have acne, as tea tree oil may cause skin dryness, burning, stinging, and redness.
-Amazon and other retail outlets sell the product.

 Hand Cleaner Solutions: Solutions like Goop and Gojo.
 These cleaners are for removing grease but can be used to remove ink and toner stains as well.